I’ve seen lots of rainwater harvesting systems that use anything from modified trash cans to expensive designer wooden rain barrels.

 Here’s something that a lot of people overlook when choosing rainwater barrels.
 Some rainwater barrel systems have overflow PVC tubing inside of them.
 This is generally more effective than a small overflow hole on the side of the barrel – but it will also prevent you from being able to dunk a bucket into the barrel.

 7. You Probably Need a Drain Faucet AND a Source Faucet!!!

 Rainwater barrels always need to have a drain spout near the bottom.
 This is where you will drain water from them when cleaning them yearly.

-Keep in mind that sludge and sediment can build up at the bottom of the rainwater barrel.
+Remember that sludge and sediment can build up at the bottom of the rainwater barrel.
 That is why better-designed rainwater barrels will have a separate faucet higher up.
-This faucet is for the water you actually want to use.
+This faucet is for the water you want to use.